zsbluesky/Mcomp-at-NUS/Readme.md

 ```
 The processed data is in the ```mitdata``` folder.

-For the dataset of object segmentation preparation, please refer to [pytorch-fcn](https://github.com/wkentaro/pytorch-fcn). **Please place the datasets in the same root dir as the code.**
+For the dataset of object segmentation preparation, please refer to [pytorch-fcn](https://github.com/wkentaro/pytorch-fcn). **Please place the dataset in the same root dir as the code.**

 ## Training
 Please first download the imagenet pretrained transformer model from [TransUnet](https://github.com/Beckschen/TransUNet), and